 Furthermore, remote work has shed light on the importance of employee mental health.
 Statistics on mental health reveal that more than 1 in 5 women lives with a mental health challenge.
 Further research states that minority groups are most likely to experience the risk factors that prompt mental health challenges.
 In addition, remote work has been known to exacerbate mental health conditions, contribute to isolation, and cause burnout.

-Ultimately, video conferences helps improve the entire remote work support structure in place.
+Ultimately, video conferences help improve the entire remote work support structure in place.
 As a result, your employees have the utmost confidence, motivation, holistic health, and wellness.
-But, of course, all that helps to bools productivity.
+But, of course, all that helps to boost productivity.

 Video conferencing has also opened up more educational opportunities for women and minority-owned businesses.